Universal Time-Series Representation Learning: A Survey

 \subsection{Neural Architecture Search (NAS)}

-Making efficient deep models for universal representation learning is challenging because it laboriously relies on tedious manual trial-and-error to design the network architectures and select corresponding hyperparameters relevant to the three design elements we discussed.
-The inefficient hand-crafted design will inevitably involve human bias, leading to sub-optimal architectures\,\cite{AutoGT_ICLR_2023}.
-Accordingly, recent endeavors employ NAS to discover an optimal architecture by automatically designing neural architectures and network hyperparameters, e.g., \# layers, network type, and embedding dimension.
-These configurations significantly affect the learned representation quality and the downstream performance.
+Making efficient deep models laboriously relies on tedious manual trial-and-error to design the network architectures and select corresponding hyperparameters relevant to the three design elements we discussed.
+Accordingly, recent endeavors employ NAS to discover an optimal architecture by automatically designing neural architectures and their hyperparameters, e.g., \# layers and network types.
+These configurations significantly affect the representation quality and the downstream performance.
 Even though NAS has demonstrated its successes in diverse tasks\,\cite{NAS_1000_Insights}, NAS for time series is still underexplored.
-There are only NAS methods for a specific time-series analysis task, such as forecasting\,\cite{AutoAI_TS, LightCTS_SIGMOD_2023} and classification\,\cite{NAS_T, AutoTransformer}, thus having very limited generalizability.
-NAS for universal time-series representation learning that perform well across downstream tasks is an important future direction, especially for industry-scale time series having high dimensions and large volumes newly generated every day.
+There are only NAS methods for a specific time-series analysis, such as forecasting and classification, having limited generalizability\,\cite{LightCTS_SIGMOD_2023, AutoTransformer, trirat2024pasta, TFAS_MLJ_2025}.
+Therefore, NAS for universal time-series representation learning that perform well across downstream tasks is an important future direction, especially for industry-scale time series with high dimensions and large volumes newly generated every day.